Eastern University, Sri Lanka: History

 The government of Sri Lanka has by Gazette notification dated 23 November 2005 established the Faculty of Health-Care Sciences of the Eastern University, Sri Lanka.
 The initial programme conducted by the university in Human Health Sciences before the establishment of this faculty was the post basic diploma in Nursing.
 After the establishment of the faculty at Batticaloa in the silver jubilee year (2006) of the university, the first batch of students for Medicine were enrolled.
 The course commenced in June 2006.
 The first batch of students for BSc.
 Nursing was enrolled and the course was commenced in 2008.

 In January 2011, the Minister of Higher Education came to the conclusion that the affairs of the Eastern University had been seriously squandered due to mismanagement and appointed a Competent Authority replacing the Council of EUSL.
 The Competent Authority so appointed was Ranjith Arthenayake, who had been the vice-chancellor of the Open University of Sri Lanka from 1994 to 2000.

 The applications for the post of vice-chancellor was called in late 2011, and the selection was made in February 2012.
 It was expected Somasuntharam Sutharsan, who is an Eastern University product, would have succeeded to the chair of the vice-chancellor.
 Sutharsan was considered to be the favorite candidate of the local politicians.
 However, in February 2012, Kiddnan Kobindarajah, who is an alumnus of the Eastern University, was appointed as vice-chancellor on 5 March 2012.
-Kobindarajah obtained his PhD in South Africa and then, due to political pressure arising from his personal beliefs/activities, he shifted to Canada to escape friction, and eventually became a naturalized Canadian citizen.p Kobindarajah completed his term in office as the vice-chancellor on 4 March 2015 and T. Jeyasingam took over as the new Vice-Chancellor.
-In a very difficult time for the institution – which was struggling to develop after the past decade of compulsive mismanagement – Jeyasingham operated somewhat ineffectively as the Vice Chancellor.
+Kobindarajah obtained his Ph.D. in South Africa and then, due to political pressure arising from his personal beliefs/activities, he immigrated to Canada and eventually became a naturalized Canadian citizen.
+Kobindarajah completed his term in office as the vice-chancellor on 4 March 2015.
+Since the government of Sri Lanka had allocated a considerable amount of funding to develop the universities that were affected by the ethnic conflict in the North and Eastern provinces, there was a huge development of infrastructure facilities of the university during his period.
+T. Jeyasingam took over as the new Vice-Chancellor, after Kobindarajah and he operated somewhat ineffectively as the Vice Chancellor.
 His leadership has been criticized for actions of favoritism, nepotism and factionalism.
 It is noted that Jeyasingham's ardent use of official facilities and funds for personal purposes has been cited by many concerned well-wishers of the university.